shamrice/rpg_net_perl/src/server/README.md

 ## The "docker" way

-For local deploys you can simply run ```./deploy_local_dev_server.sh``` this will build the docker image, stop any existing containers and spin up a new container with the new image.
+For local Docker deployments you can simply run ```./deploy_local_dev_server.sh``` this will build the docker image, stop any existing containers and spin up a new container with the new image.
 The rest service will be located at http://localhost:8082 You can change this port in the script if needed.

 For remote deployments, build and push the image as you would in your environment.
 Make sure to configure the environment variables as needed on your host's settings.